-The properties included in the Adirondack camps National Historic Landmark nomination is drawn from the "Great Camps of the Adirondacks Thematic Resources" nomination to the National Register of Historic Places prepared in 1986.
-The ten resources included in the National Register nomination were identified by a survey/inventory conducted in 1978-1980.
-The survey area was defined as the Adirondack Park, a six-million acre tract of public and private land established by the State of New York in 1885 and delineated by a specific legal boundary, the so-called "Blue Line."
+The properties targeted for NHL consideration in the Adirondack Camps National Historic Landmarks Theme Study are drawn from the "Great Camps of the Adirondacks Thematic Resource" nomination to the National Register of Historic Places prepared in 1986.
+The ten resources initially included in the National Register nomination were identified by a survey/inventory conducted in 1978-1980.
+The survey area was defined as the Adirondack Park, a six-million acre tract of public and private land established by the state of New York in 1885 and delineated by a specific legal boundary, the so-called "Blue Line."
 The survey was sponsored by the Preservation League of New York State, a statewide not-for-profit preservation organization.
-As part of the survey project, the League, with technical and grant assistance from the State Historic Preservation Office, prepared a preliminary research report which established a definition of a "Great Camp" for survey purposes, set forth criteria for evaluating camp properties, discussed the historical and architectural evolution of the Adirondack Great camp, and established a preliminary survey list of known or suspected camp locations requiring further investigation.
-Through analysis of existing information and contact with owners, the League identified 35 properties which appeared to possess sufficient integrity to warrant recording.
-Consultants hired by the League conducted an inventory recording the camps on standard New York State building/structure inventory forms.
-The resulting data were evaluated against the National Register criteria in 1983, and a second list was compiled.
-It consisted of ten camps which were significant as outstanding or representative examples of their type, period, and method of construction and appeared to warrant nomination.
-Properties thenowned by the State of New York were given priority due to their endangered status.
-These were located on forest preserve lands, which under the provisions of the State constitution, were required to be kept "forever wild," necessitating removal of the built resources.
-Other properties were selected for their integrity, historic/architectural significance, and accessibility for research through cooperation of their owners.
+As part of the survey project, the League, with technical and grant assistance from the New York State Historic Preservation Office, prepared a preliminary research report which established a definition of a "Great Camp" for survey purposes, set forth criteria for evaluating camp properties, discussed the historical and architectural evolution of the Adirondack Great camp, and established a preliminary survey list of known or suspected camp locations requiring further investigation.
+Through analysis of existing information and contact with owners, the League identified thirty-five properties which appeared to possess sufficient integrity to warrant recording.
+Consultants hired by the League conducted an inventory that recorded the camps on standard New York State building/structure inventory forms.
+The resulting data was evaluated against the National Register criteria in 1983, and a second list was compiled consisting of ten camps that were significant as outstanding or representative examples of their type, period, and method of construction, warranting nomination.
+Properties owned then by New York State were given priority due to their endangered status.
+These were located on forest preserve lands, which under the provisions of the state constitution, were required to be kept "forever wild," necessitating removal of the built resources.
+Other properties were selected for their integrity, architectural historical significance, and accessibility for research through cooperation of their owners.